5 ways to manage conflicts with cops in a medical emergency

 My client was surprised at that response.
 He made every effort to explain the potential seriousness of the medical situation, but the officers on scene were not having any of it.

-Despite the absence of any odor of ETOH and despite the 0.00% reading on the Preliminary Alcohol Screening device, it was the officer’s untrained medical opinion that the patient’s altered mental status was the result of intoxicants and not a stroke.
+Despite the absence of any odor of alcohol and despite the 0.00% reading on the Preliminary Alcohol Screening device, it was the officer’s untrained medical opinion that the patient’s altered mental status was the result of intoxicants and not a stroke.

 To make a long story short, the argument ended when the officer told my client that the argument was over and the suspect, not patient, was going to jail, not the hospital.

-He didn’t know better
+Paramedic didn’t know better

 Now, I know what you are thinking: why didn’t the paramedic get his supervisor involved or call the base hospital to speak with the officer or something?